 Bunker Talk: Let's Chat About All The Stories We Did And Didn't Cover This Week!

-We can talk about Pentagon secrecy, all the gear you need, geopolitics, naval convoys—you know, no big whoop.
+We can talk about peeling F-22 Raptors, the Army's underappreciated naval fleet, geopolitics, cluster munitions—you know, no big whoop.

 Welcome to Bunker Talk.
 This is a weekend open discussion post for the best commenting crew on the net, in which we can chat about all the stuff that went on this week that we didn't cover.
 We can also talk about the stuff we did.
 In other words, it's literally an off-topic thread.